• Skip to primary navigation

 • Celery - for that signature crunch

-• Onion - red onion is best for salads since it's quite mild
+• Onion – red onion is best since it’s not sharp

 How to hard boil eggs